×

 • Czech is spoken as a national language in: Czech Republic.

 You will also get to know the continents where Kurdish and Czech speaking countries lie.
-Based on the number of people that speak these languages, the position of Kurdish language is not available and position of Czech language is 73.
+Based on the number of people that speak these languages, the position of Kurdish language is 14 and position of Czech language is 73.
 Find all the information about these languages on Kurdish and Czech.

 Kurdish and Czech Language History